-The Third Quarter Review of Annual Statement on Monetary Policy for the Year 2006-07 (para 86), has observed that keeping in view the objective of making these facilities available to individual Non-Resident Indians (NRIs) and considering the prevailing monetary conditions, there is merit in avoiding upward pressure on asset prices in sensitive sectors through utilisation of this facility.
-Therefore, banks are prohibited from granting fresh loans or renewing existing loans in excess of Rupees twenty (20) lakh against NR(E)RA and FCNR(B) deposits either to the depositors or third parties.
-Accordingly, banks should not grant fresh loans or renew existing loans in excess of Rupees twenty (20) lakh against NR(E)RA deposits, either to depositors or to third parties, with effect from January 31,
+The Third Quarter Review of Annual Statement on Monetary Policy for the Year 2006-07 (para 86), had observed that keeping in view the objective of making these facilities available to individual Non-Resident Indians (NRIs) and considering the prevailing monetary conditions, there is merit in avoiding upward pressure on asset prices in sensitive sectors through utilisation of this facility.
+Therefore, banks were prohibited from granting fresh loans or renewing existing loans in excess of Rupees twenty (20) lakh against NR(E)RA and FCNR(B) deposits either to the depositors or third parties.
+As announced in the Annual Policy Statement 2009-10 (para 111), it has been decided to enhance the existing cap of Rs.
+20 lakh to Rs.
+100 lakh on loans against security of funds held in NR(E)RA and FCNR(B) deposits either to the depositors or third parties.
+Accordingly, banks should not grant fresh loans or renew existing loans in excess of Rupees hundred (100) lakh against NR(E)RA deposits, either to depositors or to third parties, with effect from April 28, 2009.

-2007.
 Banks should not undertake artificial slicing of the loan amount to circumvent the ceiling.